The Most Fascinating NFT Statistics for 2026

 (Forbes)

-Human One, a Beeple sculpture, sold at a live Christie’s auction in Switzerland for the eye-watering sum of $28.9 million.
+Human One, a Beeple sculpture, sold at a live Christie’s auction for the sum of $29 million.
 The story was front-page news on Barrons, the Wall Street Journal, and Forbes.

 The number of NFT art sales surpassed 1.5 million in a single month in 2021.